jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 and presents a predictable pattern to the user.

-Similarly, the `disable-next-line` and `disable-num-lines` commands were originally created to suppress an enable rule for a small portion of the Markdown document.
-The driving factor for that decision was to keep the algorithms for deciding if a rule was enabled or not simple.
-A rule is enabled or disabled through configuration, with the `disable-next-line` and `disable-num-lines` commands providing *temporary* relief from the constraints of specific rules.
-To keep the system from getting complex, the `disable` and `enabled` commands retain that philosophy by only allowing for rules to be disabled in blocks but not enabled.
+Similarly, the `disable-next-line` and `disable-num-lines` commands were originally created to suppress an enable Rule Plugins for a small portion of the Markdown document.
+The driving factor for that decision was to keep the algorithms for deciding if a Rule Plugin was enabled or not simple.
+A Rule Plugin is enabled or disabled through configuration, with the `disable-next-line` and `disable-num-lines` commands providing *temporary* relief from the constraints of specific Rule Plugin.
+To keep the system from getting complex, the `disable` and `enabled` commands retain that philosophy by only allowing for Rule Plugins to be disabled in blocks but not enabled.

 Finally, the `disable` and `enabled` commands do not stack.
-If two `disable` commands are present in a Markdown document for the same rule, the first command is applied and the second command is ignored.
-Similarly, if an `enable` command is present and there is no "active" `disable` command for that rule, the `enable` command is ignored.
+If two `disable` commands are present in a Markdown document for the same Rule Plugin, the first command is applied and the second command is ignored.
+Similarly, if an `enable` command is present and there is no "active" `disable` command for that Rule Plugin, the `enable` command is ignored.
 These commands are not meant to be complex, and this is one way in which their simplicity can be maintained.